 I so enjoy Christmas.
 To me, the whole month of December is just magic!
 I enjoy the family togetherness, cuddling by the fire, the food, the music, the cookie-making, and the movies.
 I love that people slow down and pause long enough to be extra kind to their neighbors and friends.

 Some families celebrate 25 Days of Christmas.
 They do something each day leading up to Christmas.
 Here are some ideas you and your family may want to try in order to create Christmas memories.
 Some of these are pretty standard traditions, but maybe some of them will be new to you.
-Have Mom and Dad help you compile your list of ideas, vote on what everyone would like to do then make those things priorities.
+Have Mom and Dad help you compile your list of ideas, vote on what everyone would like to do, and then make those things priorities.

 Here are some ideas:

-Read Christmas stories to each other.
+- Read Christmas stories to each other.
 You can find lots of Christmas books at the library.

-Decorate your Christmas tree while sipping hot chocolate and listening (and dancing) to Christmas music.
+- Decorate your Christmas tree while sipping hot chocolate and listening (and dancing) to Christmas music.

-Make Christmas ornaments together.
+- Make Christmas ornaments together.
 Make extra to give to others.
 You can find Christmas crafts at the library.

-Participate in Angel Tree or Operation Christmas Child or another charity drive where you and your family get a chance to give to others.
+- Participate in Angel Tree or Operation Christmas Child or another charity drive where you and your family get a chance to give to others.

-Take a drive around and look at lights.
+- Take a drive around and look at lights.
 Take a bag full of popcorn & something to drink.

-Visit a Living Nativity.
+- Visit a Living Nativity.

-Decorate a gingerbread house.
+- Decorate a gingerbread house.

-Help Mom and Dad wrap presents.
+- Help Mom and Dad wrap presents.

-Have a "sleepover" around the Christmas tree.
+- Have a "sleepover" around the Christmas tree.